 It’s on top of our list because it is the most profitable.
 It can be sold for a high price, like 3000g.
 One has to plan for sweet gem berry farming during summer or spring as seeds are available during these two seasons.
 You can buy these rare seeds from the Travelling cart.
 One has to reach early as the Merchant possesses limited stock.
 Seed price is 1000g and this way you can make a profit of 2000g on each sale.

 - Seed Cost: 60g.

 - Growth Time: 10 Days.

 Grapes are a fantastic source of money in the Fall due to their low cost and fast rate of regrowth.
 After the initial 60g investment, a Grapevine only takes ten days to fully grow and produce fruit.
-Then after the first harvest, new grapes are available after every three days.
+Then after the first harvest, new grapes are available every three days.

 So save up money over Spring and Summer, then invest it all in Grape Seeds in the Fall.
 Plant them all on the first day of the season, then watch as you squeeze seven harvests out of each plant.